 What are facial fillers (aka injectables)?

-There are other substances that serve as fillers.
+There are other substances that serve as facial injectable.
 The most popular of these options is using one’s own fat (fat injection or fat grafting).
-By suctioning fat from the abdominal region and purifying it, fat injection can achieve similar results to other fillers.
+By suctioning fat from the abdominal region and purifying it, fat injection can achieve similar results to other facial injectables.
 Although fat injection is considered a permanent type of filler, there are advantages and disadvantages is that the effect can be permanent.

 When should I use fillers?

 Fillers are used when deep wrinkles set in or the effects of aging and gravity have unmasked volume deficiencies in the face.
 Permanent wrinkles such as those occurring in the forehead, laugh lines, and crow’s feet are common areas.
-Even smaller wrinkles such as those occurring between the eyes or around the lips can be filled.
+Fillers work even in smaller wrinkles such as those occurring between the eyes or around the lips.
 Fillers are also helpful for enhancing certain facial features by increasing their volume.
 These areas can include the lips or cheekbone areas.

 Everyone’s genetics are different.
 Younger patients typically prefer volume enhancement, and older patients may also want to correct deep wrinkles.
 There is no specific age range to begin treatment.
 This is a personal choice, but many seek Dr. Panossian’s evaluation and recommendations to guide them in their decision.

 One other popular indication for fillers is liquid rhinoplasty.
 For patients who have small nasal imperfections, fillers can even out problem areas to restore the aesthetics of the nose without the need for surgery.
 It is an excellent way to maintain a perfect nasal appearance for people who are not ready to undergo a rhinoplasty or revision rhinoplasty.
 Results last typically one year, the patient must repeat the procedure to maintain the results.

 What are some risks of fillers?

-Several issues can occur with injection of facial fillers.
+Several issues can occur with the injection of facial fillers.
 These mostly have to do with contour problems.
-Uneven injection of material may cause lumpiness in treated areas.
+Uneven injection of the material may cause lumpiness in treated areas.
 Overcorrection is rare but may occur as well.
-Bruising can occur if blood thinning agents (eg, aspirin, Motrin, Advil, ibuprofen) have been used within 10-14 days of treatment.
-Allergic reactions are known to also occur very rarely.
+Bruising can occur if blood-thinning agents (eg, aspirin, Motrin, Advil, ibuprofen) have been used within 10-14 days of treatment.
+Allergic reactions occur very rarely.
 If you have had an allergic reaction to a specific filler, please bring it to Dr. Panossian’s attention at the time of your consultation.